 Report on Pupil Premium Grant Strategy

-All members of staff and governors accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within the school environment.
-Wellington Primary School is committed to ‘Diminishing the Difference’ between vulnerable pupils and others and the pupil premium forms a vital part of that process.
+All members of staff and governors at Wellington Primary School are committed to meeting disadvantaged pupils’ pastoral, social and academic needs within the school environment.
+Wellington Primary School is committed to ‘diminishing the difference’ between disadvantaged pupils and others and the Pupil Premium forms a vital part of that process.
 High attaining eligible pupils will receive just as much focus as lower attaining eligible pupils when it comes to funding.

 Please click on the links below for a detailed report on the strategy and impact of Pupil Premium funding at Wellington Primary School: